EtainClub/blurt/README.md

 * [No Stablecoin](https://blurt.world/blurt/@jacobgadikian/blurt-has-no-dollar-stablecoin-why)
 * Transaction fees [controlled by witnesses](https://blurt.world/blurt/@jacobgadikian/witnesses-control-fees-on-blurt)
 * A **regent account** with a controlling stake or special weighted vote has been added to Blurt.
-  * The regent account votes on consensus Blurt Producers and DAO proposals.
+  * The regent account can vote on Witneses and DAO Proposals.
-  * The regent account is programmed to decay over a two-year period with 24 equal monthly reductions to zero, starting at a power equal to all blurt supply.
+  * The regent account decays over a two-year period with 24 equal monthly reductions to zero, starting at a power equal to all blurt supply.
   * **The regent account does not impact**:
     * circulating supply
-    * new inflation A.K.A. organic supply
+    * inflation
-    * the rewards pool
+    * reward pool
 * **Imported to Blurt From Steem**:
-  * Balances - less Steemit stake described in this issue https://gitlab.com/blurt/blurt/-/issues/10
+  * STEEM Balances
   * SBD balances were converted to BLURT at the chain-reported price of $.26/STEEM from Block 43,526,969
+  * Usernames
+  * Public Keys
 * **Not Imported to Blurt From Steem**:
   * Content
   * Followers